-have tried to explain the phenomenon physically.
+Other men have tried to explain the phenomenon physically.
 Aristotle thought that the rainbow was caused by reflection of the sun’s rays by the rain.
 Since then, physicists have found that it is not reflection, but refraction by the raindrops, which causes the rainbow.
 Many complicated ideas about the rainbow have been formed.
 The difference in the rainbow depends considerably upon the size of the water drops, where the width of the colored band increases as the size of the drops increase.
 The actual primary rainbow observed is said to the effect of superposition of a number of bows.
 If the red of the second bow falls upon the green of the first, the results is to give a bow with abnormally wide yellow band, since red and green lights when mixes form yellow.
-This is a very common type of bow, one showing mainly red and yellow, with little or no green or blue.

 You wish to know all about my grandfather.
 Well, he is nearly 93 years old, yet he thinks as swiftly as ever.
 He dresses himself in an old black frock coat, usually several buttons missing.
 A long beard clings to his chin, giving those who observe him a pronounced feeling of the utmost respect.
 When he speaks, his voice is just a bit cracked and quivers a bit.
 Twice each day he plays skillfully and with zest upon a small organ.
 Except in the winter when the snow or ice prevents, he slowly takes a short walk in the open air each day.
 We have often urged him to walk more and smoke less, but he always answers, “Banana oil!”.
 Grandfather likes to be modern in his language.